Function Contrastive Learning of Transferable Meta-Representations: Estimating Density Ratios corresponding to the Functions

+The contrastive objective in \Cref{eq:2}, in essence, tries to solve a classification problem i.e. to identify whether the given observation $O^i$ comes from the function $f^i$ or not.
+The supervision signal is provided by taking another observation $\hat{O}$ from the same function $f^i$ as an anchor (a target label), thus making it a self-supervised method.
+This self-supervised, view-classification task, for a function $f^i$, leads to the estimation of density ratios between the joint distribution of observations $p(O^1, O^2 | i)$ and their product of marginals $p(O^1|i)p(O^2|i)$.
+This joint distribution in turn corresponds to the joint distribution of the input-output pairs of the function $p(x,y|i)$.
+This way of learning a function's distribution is different from the typical regression objectives, which learn about a given function $f^i$ by trying to approximate the predictive distribution $p(y|x)$.

-The model posterior learned by the optimal classifier $h_{\theta}$ corresponding to the equation \ref{eq:2} would be equal to the true posterior given by Bayes rule (assuming the availability of infinite data (set points corresponding to infinitely many functions) and the universal function approximator $h_{\theta}$):
+By assuming the universal function approximation capability of $g_{(\phi, \Phi)}$, and the availability of infinitely many functions $f^k \sim p(f)$ with fixed number of context points $N$ each, the model posterior learned by the optimal classifier corresponding to \Cref{eq:2} would be equal to the true posterior given by Bayes rule.

-The posterior probability for a function $f_i$ is proportional to the class-conditional probability density function $p(O^{i},\hat{O} | i)$, which shows the probability of observing the pair of views $(\hat{O},O)$ from function $f_i$.
+The posterior probability for a function $f^i$ is proportional to the class-conditional probability density function $p(O^{i},\hat{O} | i)$, which shows the probability of observing the pair $(O^i,\hat{O})$ from function $f^i$.
+The optimal classifier would then be proportional to the density ratio given below